awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.configure.md

 For more information, see [Configuring AWS ParallelCluster](getting-started-configuring-parallelcluster.md)\.

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
-If this is specified, the configuration will skip the Region detection\.
+If this is specified, the configuration skips Region detection\.

 If [`pcluster configure`](#pcluster.configure) created a new VPC, you can delete that VPC by deleting the AWS CloudFormation stack it created\.
 The name will start with "parallelclusternetworking\-" and contain the creation time in a "YYYYMMDDHHMMSS" format\.
 You can list the stacks using the [list\-stacks](https://docs.aws.amazon.com/goto/aws-cli/cloudformation-2010-05-15/ListStacks) command\.